fayaz-dev/static-blog/README.md

 This website was created using the following main prompt:

+> Create world's most creative aesthetically pleasing static blog site with cool static features.
+Surprise me with creativity and beauty.
+>
+> - Use modern tools and standards
+> - Fix errors automatically
+> - Don't ask me anything, assume best practices of this platform.

+Which was then enhanced by bolt.new to the following prompt:

 > **"Create a beautiful, modern blog website with a creative and artistic design.
 The site should have:**
 >
 > **Design & Aesthetics:**